Sex differences in cognition: Sex differences in spatial abilities

 Sex differences in spatial abilities are widely established in literature.
 Males have much higher level of performance in three major spatial tasks which include spatial visualization, spatial perception and mental rotation.
 Spatial visualization elicits the smallest difference with a deviation of 0.13, perception a deviation of 0.44 and mental rotation the largest with a deviation of 0.73.
 Another 2013 meta-analysis published in the journal Educational Review found greater male mental rotation in a deviation of 0.57 which only grew larger as time limits were added.
 These male advantages manifests themselves in math and mechanical tasks for example significantly higher male performance on tests of geometry, measurement, probability, statistics and especially mechanical reasoning.
 It also manifests and largely mediates higher male performance in arithmetic and computational fluency All of these math and technical fields involve spatial abilities such as rotation and manipulation of imagined space, symbols and objects.
 Mental rotation has also been linked to higher success in fields of engineering, physics and chemistry regardless of gender.
 Spatial visualization on the other hand also correlate with higher math achievement in a range of 0.30 to 0.60.
 Furthermore, male advantage in spatial abilities can be accounted for by their greater ability in spatial working memory.
 Sex differences in mental rotation also reaches almost a single deviation (1.0) when the tasks require navigation, as found in one study with participants who used Oculus Rift in a virtual environment.
+A 2009 study using data from the BBC of over 200,000 people in 53 nations showed that in all nations examined, men outperformed women in both mental rotation and in angle judgment, and that these differences increased with measures of gender equality.
+A 2019 meta-analysis of the literature from 1988 to 2018 likewise found the same results at both the behavioral and neural levels, though the effect sizes were larger for large-scale spatial ability than small-scale spatial ability.

 Even though most spatial abilities are higher in men, object location memory or the ability to memorize spatial cues involving categorical relations are higher in women.
 But it depends on the type of stimulus (object) and the task.
 In some conditions, men's productivity is higher (for example, when "male" objects are used), in other conditions, women's productivity may be higher or there are no differences between the sexes.
 Higher female ability in visual recognition of objects and shapes have also been found.